solo-io/unik/docs/configure.md

 ```

 #### vSphere
-vSphere provider requires vSphere username, password, url (in the format `http://host_url` or `https://host_url`), as well as the name of the datastore to use for storage.
+vSphere provider requires vSphere username, password, url (in the format `http://host_url` or `https://host_url`), as well as the name of the datacenter and datastore to use for vmdk storage.

 `network` is optional; use it to specify the label of the vSphere network to attach vSphere instances to.
 If left empty, UniK will attempt to use the default network ('VM Network').